s-o-c-i-a-l/unilyfe/README.md

-# S-O-C-I-A-L
+# unilyfe

-Connecting people with societies.
+Connecting students with societies.